GOtv Boxing Night 24: Female boxers boast, laud sponsors -

 The show, which will feature seven bouts and live musical performance by Jamopyper, will be broadcast live on SuperSport across Africa.

-“We hope that after this show, promoters across Africa will know how good Nigerian female boxers are and invite us for their own promotions,” she said.
+She said: “We hope that after this show, promoters across Africa will know how good Nigerian female boxers are and invite us for their own promotions.”

-The biggest fight on the night will be the World Boxing Federation (WBF) International title defence between the reigning champion, Nigeria’s Rilwan “Baby Face” Babatunde and Justice “Qwick Action” of Ghana.
+The biggest fight on the night will be the World Boxing Federation International title defence between the reigning champion, Nigeria’s Rilwan “Baby Face” Babatunde, and Justice “Qwick Action” of Ghana.

 Also lined up are two duels in the welterweight category, which will see Semiu “Jagaban” Olapade take on Taiwo “Gentle Boy” Olowu, while Willian “Kaki” Amosu takes on Segun “War” Adeyemi.